aaaelite21/poker/README.md

 Admins can also keep everyone up to date on chip counts.
 Each player row includes an input where the admin can adjust that player’s current stack and the changes are broadcast to all connected clients.

+Blind levels aren’t set in stone.
+At the bottom of the game page admins can edit the JSON array of levels and save the change at any time.
+To add a break on the fly use the **Add 5m Break**, **Add 10m Break**, or **Add 15m Break** buttons which insert a `{ "break": <minutes> }` entry after the current level.
+These break objects can also be included in the levels JSON when creating a game.

 Use the **Share** button at the bottom of the game page to reveal a QR code for that specific game.
 Both admins and players can display it to quickly share the